-Presenting to an international audience, the fellows spoke about the research they are conducting through the EMPAC fellowship.
-The diverse topics ranged from the psychology of the Special Constabulary, the protection of domestic violence victims and preventing drug-related harm in the night-time economy.
+Three EMPAC Fellow practitioner researchers went along – Alex Paradise of the East Midlands Special Operations Unit (EMSOU), and Liz Perry and Mo Behl both of Leicestershire Police.
+The Fellows spoke about the research they had conducted through their EMPAC fellowship – diverse topics ranging from the psychology of the Special Constabulary, the protection of domestic violence victims and preventing drug-related harm in the night-time economy.

 “It was a real privilege to be invited to speak at a European Conference.
 Over the four days I had a chance to meet researchers, trainers and police officers from across Europe and beyond.
 It was great to be able to speak about the research I will be conducting and field questions from researchers who are experts in the field.